I am 50 years old, and well over four feet.

-My real name is Michael.
+My real name is Michael Charles.

-Some ongoing categories you will see here:
+Categories you will see here:

 Randoms Thoughts